DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 "If you had more research funding, would you be working with fully actuated robotics?"
 Prof. Manolis Kellis famously jokes with Tedrake in an MIT staff meeting.

-Underactuated robotics does not come from a lack of materials (or research funding), it comes from a desire to maximize the control of our robotics at the trade-off of much more complicated control problems.
+Underactuated robotics does not come from a lack of materials (or research funding), it comes from a desire to maximize the control of our system at the trade-off of much more complicated control problem.

 Now that we have an intuitive idea of underactuatuation, let us go into the math.